Inflation casts long shadow as Argentina's Macri tries to fix economy

 Macri believes a mix of pro-business policies and government austerity will bring inflation under control and encourage the investment that Argentina needs to grow rapidly and create jobs.

-But in the short-term he has a problem, and little space to maneuver.
+But in the short-term he has a problem, and little space to manoeuvre.

 Interest rates are already high, discouraging investment.
 And austerity means reducing utility subsidies and restraining public sector wage hikes, both of which are unpopular.